 Along with following your normal process for identifying your ideal consumer audience, here are for types of consumer you may want to keep in mind when marketing and crafting your next vegan dietary supplement:

-The diet of the “traditional” vegan excludes all and any products that are made from animals or derived from animal products.
-For these individual, plant-derived food and products (that haven’t harmed or exploited animals in any way) are the only option.
+The “Traditional” Vegan – The diet of the “traditional” vegan excludes all and any products that are made from animals or derived from animal products.
+For these individuals, plant-derived food and products (that haven’t harmed or exploited animals in any way) are the only options.

-While there are several different categories of vegetarian (which you can read about here), typically, a vegetarian is some one who does not eat meat but is willing to consumer products that contain ingredients or components derived from animals or animal products (most commonly, eggs and milk).
+The Vegetarian – While there are several different categories of vegetarian (which you can read about here), typically, a vegetarian is someone who does not eat meat but is willing to consumer products that contain ingredients or components derived from animals or animal products (most commonly, eggs and milk).

 No matter what particular category your vegan supplement may fall into (sports nutrition, hair skin and nail, joint and body – what ever it may be), it’s important to remember that just because it’s a vegan or vegetarian product doesn’t mean you’re limited to vegan or vegetarian consumers.